7. Adrenal Boot Camp Part 2: Diet

 So far, we’ve touched on how diet affects your adrenal glands, but what specifically should you eat?
 When working with clients with chronic fatigue and adrenal dysfunction, I always focus first on healing the gut and reducing inflammation, followed by supporting liver function and hormone clearance, and lastly recommending a sustainable, lifelong habit of eating for health.
 These three components are crucial to restoring truly optimal health and combating the effects of adrenal dysfunction.

-Here are some simple eating habits you can incorporate into your life:
+Here are some simple eating habits you can incorporate into your life: DO:

 Eat plenty of green leafy vegetables by incorporating 1 large salad consisting of baby greens like kale, arugula, spinach, and chard.
 How much green stuff?
 Ideally, 3 cups tightly packed.

 Eat at least 2 cups of cruciferous veggies like broccoli and cauliflower daily

 Enjoy a breakfast smoothie containing the following: 1 scoop of a plant-based or animal protein isolate protein powder (see this article for ideas) ½ cup of frozen berries, 1-1 ½ cups of almond, coconut, or flax milk, 1-2 tbsps of flax seeds, 1 handful frozen spinach, & 1 tbsp of almond butter-blend and enjoy!

 Stick with lean, grass-fed meat whenever financially feasible